 The State has one year after the crime to file misdemeanor charges and six months for petty offenses.
 Federal statutes of limitations will apply to federal crimes, such as mail-related crimes or tax fraud.
 The typical time limit for federal felony charges is five years after the date of the alleged crime.
 The courts will likely dismiss a case (or drop the charges) if the prosecution fails to meet the statute of limitations for bringing the charges.

-The sooner you call a Phoenix criminal defense lawyer, the better for your case.
-A lawyer can help you avoid common mistakes, such as speaking to police officers without an attorney present.
-A lawyer can also help you feel less alone and more in control after an arrest or run-in with the law.
-The defense lawyers at Hallam Law Group truly care about your case, your well-being, and your future.
+The sooner you call a Maricopa County Defense attorney, the better for your case.
+A criminal defense lawyer can help you avoid common mistakes, such as speaking to police officers without an attorney present.
+A Maricopa County attorney can also help you feel less alone and more in control after an arrest or run-in with the law.
+The defense lawyers at Hallam Law Group are experts in criminal law and truly care about your case, your well-being, and your future.
 Contact us today to arrange a free consultation, either in person at our local office or over the phone.
 Initial consults are always free and confidential.
 Call Hallam Law Group at (602) 237-5373.